1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 and Cottingham was indicted in June.

-Two days after the indictment in Nassau County,
+When two days after the indictment in Nassau

-Conor Fitzgerald and the Rockland County DA suddenly decided to make
+County, Conor Fitzgerald and the Rockland County DA suddenly decided

 Rockland County in the way it was going to be done, because it would